Identification

 Dike far ahead of liquid spill for later disposal.

-Take up with sand or other non-combustible absorbent material and place into containers for later disposal.
+Collect leaking and spilled liquid in sealable containers as far as possible.
 Absorb remaining liquid in sand or inert absorbent and remove to safe place.

 Related Products